 A VPN provides a strong layer of defense.
 Can you improve your security even more?
 Yes.
 Here are some tips that will help you raise your defenses:

 - Keep your software updated: software developers usually try to patch any security issues.
-That’s why you should regularly check if your software (the operating system of a device including) has pending updates.
+That’s why you should regularly check if your software (a device’s operating system) has pending updates.

 - Enable firewalls: firewalls may not stop every hacker, but it makes their work a lot harder.
 Enable those firewalls, even if they’re the default system ones.

 - Use antivirus software: hackers may inject malware (viruses and such).
-Use antivirus to sniff them out.
+Use an antivirus (like Surfshark) to sniff them out.